inference-labs-inc/dsperse/docs/overview.md

-# Kubz: Distributed zkML
+# Dsperse: Distributed zkML

 ## Overview

-Kubz is a toolkit for slicing, analyzing, and running neural network models.
+Dsperse is a toolkit for slicing, analyzing, and running neural network models.
 It supports ONNX models, allowing you to break down complex models into smaller segments for detailed analysis, optimization, and verification.

 ### Core Purpose
 The project aims to solve a significant challenge in zkML (zero-knowledge machine learning) by introducing a distributed approach to proof computation and providing tools for model slicing and analysis.